Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 Personalized Dinnerware

 Have you made your pet dog a cute little bowl?
-Did you want to give a handmade mug to your best friend?
-Make the Pottery a little special brushing with Underglaze.
+Did you want to give your best friend a handmade mug?
+Make the Pottery a little special by brushing with Underglaze.

 You can personalize dinnerware using brushes.
 It can be anything, from simply writing a name, making a memorable symbol, or painting a small portrait!
 Don’t forget to brush on a layer or two of Clear Glaze to seal your Pottery.